 Johnny Logan

-Throughout his career, which spans four decades, Johnny Logan has issued at least 40 singles and 19 albums.
+Throughout his career, which spans four decades, Johnny Logan has issued no less than 40 singles and 19 albums.

 In the Eurovision Song Contest of 1980, Johnny Logan proudly represented Ireland with the song “What's Another Year,” surpassing the runner-up, Germany, by a margin of 15 points.